MSN Degree

 Barnes-Jewish College Goldfarb School of Nursing is committed to preparing nurses to be leaders and scholars in academic, administrative, and practice roles.
 For students in research or practice doctoral programs of study who wish to prepare for or enhance a career that involves nursing education, we offer multiple options for engagement based on learner goals.

-The Nurse Educator concentration emphasizes the role of clinical practice nursing education, including the importance of learning in academic practice settings.
+Our Nurse Educator program prepares nursing professionals for educator roles in patient care and higher education.
 Students will learn the history and development of curriculum, self and learners in a variety of practice settings.
 Students will also learn to develop teaching plans to deliver and evaluate content to learners in the practice setting.

 Concentration Highlights